astrolince/configs/README.md

 `$ sudo pacman -Syu --needed steam gamemode`

-- Enable Steam Play in Steam settings and enable all games with the last Proton version.
+- Enable Steam Play in Steam settings and enable all Windows games with the last Proton version.

 - Set launch options (per game) to: